-Start from picking up the phone and saying “hello”, you have to do it sincerely.
+Start by picking up the phone and saying “hello”, you have to do it sincerely.
 Avoid scripted greetings.
 Your customer contacts you via phone calls means that they want to speak with a person, not a robot.

 Get used to saying your company name, yours, and offering helps after you pick up the phone.
 If you receive a transferred call from another department, make sure you mention your department name to make the customer feels connected to the right people.

 Don’t say such things as “I don’t know”, “I can’t help you with that”, or “wait a second”.
 After hearing what the customers had to say, provide them time estimation on how long you can solve their problem.

 Say the customer’s name